Hesperian Health Guides

 |Medicine||How much to take||When and how to take|

-Medicines in the Green Pages appear in boxes that look like this:
+Medicines in the Medicines Pages appear in boxes that look like this:

 dexamethasone (Decadron, Decilone, Inflam, Maxidex)